Table of Contents

 Physical camera

-Use FrameSourceCamera type to override DeviceCameras to provide device physical camera information.
-This data will be used when inputting camera frame data.
-CameraFrameStarted must be completed when true.
+Override DeviceCameras with the FrameSourceCamera type to provide device physical camera information.
+This data is used when inputting camera frame data.
+Must be completed when CameraFrameStarted is true.

 For example, using the video from the sample Workflow_FrameSource_ExternalImageStream: